enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 };
 ```

-- Go to the index.css file and paste the following code and delete everything else.
+- Open the index.css file (or any other main CSS file in your project) and replace its contents with the following code:

 ```javascript
 @tailwind base;